Have you ever resisted the sugar in your coffee or afternoon sweet snacks to avoid the inevitable head on your desk tired sugar crash?

 All the other ingredients after that are in smaller amounts as you go down the list, so there is very little of the last ingredient.

 Don't forget to look at the labels of drinks.
 Even so-called 'healthy ones', can fill you up with natural and added sugars and contribute to a sugar crash and leave you feeling exhausted.

 Always look at the labels of juices, sports drinks and vitamin water (which can have up to 32 grams of sugar in one bottle!
 That’s 8 teaspoons!)

-How much sugar does your favourite packaged snack have?
+How much sugar does your favorite packaged snack have?